gitlabhq/gitlabhq/doc/development/ee_features.md

       end
     end
   ```

-  Then we're free to override that `do_something` without worrying the guards:
+  Then we're free to override that `do_something` without worrying about the
+  guards:
   ``` ruby
     module EE::Base
       def do_something